Universal geometrical link invariants: Refined invariants in modules over Habiro type rings

 These two sequences of rings have a very precise description, as we have seen in Lemma \ref{ringA} and Lemma \ref{ringJ}.
-We recall their formulas below. \begin{prop}[Structure of the quotient ideals] The sequence of nested ideals in $\LL$ that we used for the two universal invariants have the following form:
+We recall their formulas below. \begin{prop}[Structure of the quotient rings] The sequence of nested ideals in $\LL$ and associated quotient rings that we used for the two universal invariants have the following form: